asus4/google-gemini-unity/README.md

 # Google Gemini for Unity

-## **🚧 Work in progress 🏗️**
+**🚧 Work in progress 🏗️**

-Non official Google Gemini API client for Unity
+Non-official Google Gemini API client for Unity.
+Limited use cases are currently supported.

 ## How to use

-**🚧 TBD 🏗️**
+**(🚧 TBD:)**
 Open examples scenes at `Assets/Scenes/*.scene

-Following examples are available:
+The following examples are available:

-- BasicChatExample: Generate text content and streaming
+- BasicChatExample: Generates text content and streaming
 - VisionExample: Image content understanding
 - AudioExample: Audio content understanding
-- FunctionCallingExample: Call C# function from Gemini
+- FunctionCallingExample: Calling C# functions from Gemini
-- TextToSpeechExample: Text to speech
+- TextToSpeechExample: Text-to-speech

 ## How to Run the example